ajavamind/A3DCamera/README.md

 The SBS display is sized at 130 mm for viewing in a stereoscope.

-The app does not vertically align the left and right images nor adjust the stereo window in Basic mode.
 As a hobbyist app the user is encouraged to use [Stereo Photo Maker (English)](https://stereo.jpn.org/eng/stphmkr/) to align left and right images vertically, correct any horizontal perspective distortion, and set the most pleasing stereo window.

-The Basic camera mode implements a image review feature by launching a separate app like 3DSteroidPro.

 When using the Command Line feature below you can set the vertical misalignment and the stereo window to your preference.
 These values persist after app restart and adjust the saved photos, except for single left and right photos.